sachinbiradar9/Autograder/README.md

 # Autograder

-To run autograder enter - `bash run.sh`
+To run autograder go to executable and enter - `bash run.sh`